pygsuite/pygsuite/docs/quickstart/docs.md

 ## Setup

-This quickstart assumes that you have already created an auth object using the auth quickstart.
+This quickstart assumes that you have already authorized your client, per the auth quickstart.

 Authorization is the same for all examples.

 ### Basic

-This example walks through how to clear a document and append text and images to it.
+This example walks through how to get a document and append text and images to it.

 #### Setup